arosecra/brooke/docs-src/src/introduction.md

 @LINK starting_angular

 ### PlantUML

 This documentation uses PlantUML to generate images for UML diagrams.
-The plant UML text is inside HTML quotes, and then linked to.
+The plant UML text is inside HTML quotes, and then linked to. [node-plantuml](https://www.npmjs.com/package/node-plantuml) is used to create the PlantUML graphics

 <!--
 @startuml firstDiagram